-The different pillars of our approach to investing sustainably (i.e. ESG integration, Stewardship and Responsible Business Conduct are contributing to consider the PAIs.
-These pillars are further described in our 2022 SFDR disclosure statement.
+The different pillars of our approach to investing sustainably (i.e. Forward-looking perspective, ESG integration, Stewardship, Responsible Business Conduct) are contributing to consider the PAIs.
+These pillars are further described in BNPP AM 2024 sustainability report.

-Our policy framework for identifying and addressing adverse impacts is based on 1) our Responsible Business Conduct (RBC) Policy, which identifies for exclusion industries and behaviours that present a high risk of adverse impacts in violation of international norms; 2) our ESG Integration Guidelines, which helps our investment teams identify ESG risks, including those related to PAI, presented by companies outside of those excluded by the RBC Policy; and 3) our 2023 Stewardship Policy and 2023 Governance and Voting Policy, setting out how we exercise our voting rights as a responsible steward and engage with issuers.
+Our policy framework for identifying and addressing adverse impacts is based on 1) our Responsible Business Conduct (RBC) Policy, which identifies for exclusion industries and behaviours that present a high risk of adverse impacts in violation of international norms; 2) our ESG Integration Guidelines, which helps our investment teams identify ESG risks, including those related to PAI, presented by companies outside of those excluded by the RBC Policy; and 3) our Stewardship Policy and Governance and Voting Policy, setting out how we exercise our voting rights as a responsible steward and engage with issuers.